General

 What prompted the UAE Central Bank to impose a fine on the finance firm?

-The finance firm was penalized for not adhering to AML/CTF regulations, which included inadequate internal controls and insufficient due diligence processes.
+The Central Bank imposed a penalty on the financial institution for not adhering to AML/CTF regulations, which included inadequate internal controls and a lack of thorough due diligence procedures.

 What’s the reason for imposing the fine?